gederajeg/lingvan-voice/README.md

-Supplementary materials for *Corpus linguistic and experimental studies on meaning-preserving hypothesis in Indonesian voice alternation*
+Supplementary materials for *Corpus linguistic and experimental studies on the meaning-preserving hypothesis in Indonesian voice alternations*
 ================
 *by* [I Made
 Rajeg](https://udayananetworking.unud.ac.id/lecturer/1817-i-made-rajeg)